 Rocky Cliffs, White Sandy Beaches, Perfect Sunsets … Oh My!

-San Diego is the place to be in the summer.
+San Diego is the place to be in the summer and San Diego boat rentals are the perfect way to experience this area.
 Offering everything from white sandy beaches to rocky cliffs, the more than 70 miles of coastline is inviting for sunbathers, surfers, anglers, swimmers and those who simply enjoy watching the sun dip below the horizon.
 The weather is perfect.
 The views are phenomenal.
 The beaches are pristine.
 The sun is hot.
 San Diego, you are a boater’s paradise.

-Plan Your San Diego Trip Around the Water
+Plan Your San Diego Boat Rentals and Be In & Around the Water

 Snorkeling – La Jolla Cove, is a deep-water bay that attracts kayakers and divers, in addition to snorkelers.
 It is said to be the most photographed beach in San Diego.
 We get it.
 The water is clear and since the area is protected, no flotation devices are allowed, making for a real natural experience.
 You can spot yellowtail, stingrays and colorful fish here.

 Just south of La Jolla Cove, Boomers Beach is a great spot to find marine life hiding under rocks.
 Boomers Beach is best suited for experienced swimmers who can handle strong currents and bigger waves.

 Shipwreck Diving – Wreck Alley is an artificial reef about a mile from Mission Bay in San Diego.
 There are six wrecks total and the most popular is the Yukon, a Canadian Destroyer that is pretty much still intact.
 If you visit the dive sites they are equipped with descent/ascent lines so that they can be easily found.
 We recommend diving on the incoming tide for the best chance at clear waters.